zzt93/syncer/README.md

 - `requestMapping`, `rowMapping`: how to convert `SyncData` to suitable format and send to where
 - `elasticsearch`
-  - When using this channel, you may prefer to not include `id` like field in interested column config (`rowName`), because it is always no need to include it in data field for ES and we will auto detect it and set it for you.
+  - When using this channel, you may prefer to not include `id` like field in interested column config (`fields`), because it is always no need to include it in data field for ES and we will auto detect it and set it for you.
   - e.g.
   ```yml